hellgrenj/Rumpel/readme.md

 **screenshot**
 ![./img/mocking.png](./img/mocking.png)
 **Simulated conditions**
-You can simulate conditions per transaction when mocking a provider by manually adding SpecialConditions in the contract.
+You can simulate conditions per transaction when mocking a provider by manually adding SimulatedConditions in the contract.
 Every simulated condition has a *Type* and a *Value*, see the screenshot below for an example.
 You can add one or several simulated conditions, in the example below we are adding 3 different conditions.
 ![./img/simulatedConditions.png](./img/simulatedConditions.png)
 **Available Types of Simulated conditions and the expected Values**
 * *Sometimes500* (Rumpel will have this request fail with status code 500 according to the percentage set as the Value.
 In the example (screenshot) above the request will fail approximately 35% of the time)